 The Hospital's service area is comprised of the entirety of Cibola County.
 Over 90% of our patients are County residents.
 The County population is approximately 27,000.
 Predictions are that the population will remain stable.
 Major employers are the local prisons, the school system, mining companies such as the Lee Ranch Mine, government, retailing, and the hospitality industry.
 With a diversity of employers, and with gradual but certain economic recovery, it is believed that the risk of loss of our patient base is low.
-As a Hospital, we are actively identifying opportunities to better serve the community.
+However, the increased utilization of high deductible insurance plans has had an impact on the hospital's volumes, As a Hospital, we are actively identifying opportunities to better serve the community.
 We understand that our proximity to our patient base is a key advantage.
 Current efforts in growing services are aimed at being the preferred provider for some who might travel to Albuquerque for many health care needs which might by met right here in Cibola County, as well as initiatives to improve overall population health.